3 Museums Bathurst venues have reopened with appropriate social distancing and other entry conditions in place. Click Here for Details

 The Series “The New Normal” is reminiscent of the 1940’s in style.
 This series follows a medium sized blue vintage suitcase waiting to travel in this “new normal” we find ourselves in given the current pandemic and the associated restrictions for travel that comes with it.

 Each image has been photographed where possible, (untitled 1 or the airport scene, was impractical to photograph, due to restrictions) then edited to capture a vintage 35mm film quality.
-Each photo shows a scene which would usually be busy with people travelling but now feels abandoned.
+Each photo shows a scene which would usually be busy with people traveling but now feels abandoned.

 Artist: Orion Bailey